 By setting up a common repository on GitHub for the OntoPortal open source software, and by creating other shared resources for technical and strategic collaboration, the community will be able to contribute to OntoPortal’s development, dissemination, and documentation.
 Together the Alliance will plan the software’s improvements, adoption strategies, and long term growth and sustainability.

-The founding members of the OntoPortal Alliance agreed to create this organization in 2019, and will hold a kickoff meeting in Montpellier in May 2020.
-Many things about the Alliance are still taking shape—like this web site!—and we are pursuing funding to help us accelerate our collaboration.
+The founding members of the OntoPortal Alliance agreed to create this organization in 2019, and will hold a kickoff meeting (remotely!) in May 2020.
+Many things about the Alliance are still taking shape—like this web site—and we are pursuing funding to help us accelerate our collaboration.
 We have big hopes for a lot of achievements in 2020, which we will chronicle here, on the GitHub organization site, and in other to-be-established social channels.

 Below we show the people (and systems) founding the OntoPortal Alliance.
 We eagerly welcome more researchers, releasing their own OntoPortal-based public portals, as members in the Alliance.